 While on Guided Safari:

-The vast savannahs definitely have the touch of god, nothing but breathing the air of its wilder reserves will give you that indescribable sensations.
+The vast savannahs definitely have the touch of god, nothing but breathing the air of its wilder reserves will give you those indescribable sensations.